Getting Your Uniformed Services ID (USID) Card

 (3) Singed by your sponsor and notarized.
 A wet or digital signature is acceptable; or

 (4) Signed using a general Power of Attorney.
-A wet or digitial signature is acceptable.
+A wet or digital signature is acceptable.

 While you are at the RAPIDS Site, expect to have your picture taken.